jl-oclinux/SecWinBatchMode/README.md

 ## Preset

+The preset file is in practice a list of tweaks to apply.
+There is one tweak per line.
+It is possible to have empty lines, comments.
+These are identified with the # character, as in many scripting languages.

+The presets are classified in the folder `Presets`.
 Currently, there is one preset per paragraph of the ANSSI concerning the settings for the computer configuration.
  * Telemetry preset
  * Cortana and search preset
  * User experience preset
  * Universal Applications preset
  * Cloud preset

+Moreover, some presets concern the computer while others concern the current user.
+In one case, the tweaks affect the overall operation of the operating system and must be run as an administrator (or under the SYSTEM user), in the other case, the actions are to be launched, for example at login, with the identity of the person.
+Preset files are therefore prefixed with the extensions `LocalMachine-` and `CurrentUser-`.

 It is possible to include a set of presets in another file with the keyword `$INCLUDE` (same keyword as in the freeradius server software configuration).
 The preset `LocalMachine-Default.preset` gathers all the recommended presets mentioned above for the machine.